For more than two decades the UUPCC Pilgrimage Service has helped to cement the bonds between North American UUs and their partners overseas.

 Transylvania Sample Itinerary • Budapest-Transylvania Sample • Bucharest-Budapest-Transylvania Sample Itinerary

-For 11 of the past 15 years the UUPCC has conducted a Youth Pilgrimage to Transylvania for young people ages 15-19.
+Over the past the UUPCC has conducted several Youth Pilgrimages to Transylvania for young people ages 15-19.
 This life-changing trip enables teens from different US & Canadian congregations to meet Unitarians from another culture, explore the roots of their faith, perform a service project, and have a great time!
 Increasingly many larger North American congregations are organizing their own youth trips.
 We view this as an encouraging development.
 Youth exchanges are evidence of maturing partnerships moving beyond congregations just getting to know each other.

 Recommended Reading: The Benefits of a Youth Trip to Transylvania: a few words about Youth Pilgrimage and Mission in Transylvania is an insightful brochure written by Rev. Jennifer Emrich for the UPPCC.
-It provides informed tips on trip planning, on guidelines that can help you to have a successful trip, and on follow-up activities.
-Recommended reading for anyone thinking of planning or joining any youth trip.
+It provides informed tips on trip planning, provides guidelines that can help you to have a successful trip, and on follow-up activities.

 If you are considering organizing a youth trip here are a few more things to get you started.